LevelStefanpandichi789/WRO2026-Future_Engineers/README.md

 **High School:** National College "Mihai Viteazul" (CNMV)

 **Description:**
 Hi!
-I’m Horatuy from Romania, and this is my first WRO season competing alongside Stefan.
+I’m Horatiu from Romania, and this is my first WRO season competing alongside Stefan.
 I have participated in multiple robotic olympiads such as ONCS and InfoEduc, gaining valuable experience in solving various problems that may arise while building a robot.
 I have a strong interest in technology and robotics and am always eager to learn and experiment with new ideas.

 ---